Here’s a look at the life of Condoleezza Rice, former US secretary of state.

 1986 - Serves as Special Assistant to the Director of the Joint Chiefs of Staff, while also an international affairs fellow of the Council on Foreign Relations.

-1989 - Appointed Special Assistant to the President for National Security Affairs.
+1989 - Appointed Special Assistant to President George H. W. Bush for National Security Affairs.

 March 1991 - Resigns as Senior Director of Soviet and East European Affairs in the National Security Council, and as Special Assistant to the President for National Security Affairs.

 1993 - Becomes the the first woman and the first African-American to become provost of Stanford University.
 She was also the youngest person ever appointed provost.

 June 1999 - Resigns as Provost of Stanford University, but remains a faculty member.

 October 5, 2003 - The White Houses announces the formation of the Iraqi Stabilization Group, headed by Rice.
 The group will consist of four coordinating committees: counter-terrorism, economic development, political affairs, and media relations.
 The committees will be headed by four of Rice’s deputies and will include representatives from the CIA and the under secretaries from the State, Defense and Treasury Departments.

 April 8, 2004 - Rice testifies in public, under oath before the 9-11 Commission after weeks of requests for her to do so.
 She has previously met with the Commission in private.

 November 16, 2004 - President Bush announces his nomination of Condoleezza Rice as secretary of state.

 November 20, 2004 - Rice is released from Georgetown University Hospital in Washington, DC., after undergoing a uterine fibroid embolization the day before.